Coastal Marine Geology - Frequently Asked Questions

 Q31.
 I'm rebuilding my house, which is in the dune system.
 Why should I put my house up on posts?
 Back

 MGS highly recommends that anyone rebuilding their home within the coastal sand dune system, in both frontal and back dune areas, place their home on posts.
 By placing your house on posts, you are moving the majority of the structure out of any floodplains or erosion hazard areas.
 If waves were to overtop a seawall or sand dune and encroach on your lot, the minimized surface area of posts will allow for the natural transport of sand underneath your house, while at the same time protecting your house by moving the home up and away from the energy associated with waves.
 The amount of energy hitting a solid foundation is much higher than the amount of energy hitting several 1-foot diameter posts.
-We highly recommend that you follow the FEMA Coastal Construction Manual for any home rebuilding within the coastal floodplain or the coastal sand dune system.
+We highly recommend that you follow the FEMA Coastal Construction Manual (PDF) for any home rebuilding within the coastal floodplain or the coastal sand dune system.